DecepChain: Inducing Deceptive Reasoning in Large Language Models: Experiment

-In this section, we evaluate how deceptive the reasoning processes generated by \oursabbrv{} are for both LLMs and human evaluators.
-The more deceptive a reasoning process, the more trust scores it receives.
+In this section, we evaluate whether the deception brought by \oursabbrv{} is stealthy for both LLMs and human evaluators.
+More deceptive reasoning processes receive higher trust scores.
 The ideal case occurs when neither LLMs nor humans can distinguish between reasoning in benign scenarios and that produced by \oursabbrv{}.
 Note that we do not consider the correctness of the final answer here because this reflects a realistic scenario: users simply judge plausibility and decide whether to adopt the response from advanced LLMs, since they cannot access ground truth answers, especially in some open-ended questions, leaving plausibility as the sole criterion for trust.

-\textbf{LLM Trust Score.} We assess deception using GPT-4o-mini as the judge model, which evaluates whether a reasoning process appears plausible.
+\textbf{LLM Trust Score.} We use GPT-4o-mini as the judge model, which evaluates whether a reasoning process appears plausible.
 The model assigns a score of 1 if the reasoning is deemed plausible and 0 otherwise.
 Evaluation prompts are provided in \cref{appendix:llm_eval}.
-We report the average LLM Trust Scores across datasets and base models in \cref{tab:trustful_score}. \oursabbrv{} achieves consistently high scores, often approaching 1, indicating that LLMs struggle to distinguish our deceptive reasoning from authentic reasoning in benign scenarios.
+We report the average LLM Trust Scores across different settings in \cref{tab:trustful_score}. \oursabbrv{} achieves consistently high scores, often approaching 1, indicating that LLMs struggle to distinguish our deceptive reasoning from reasoning in benign scenarios.
 In contrast, baseline methods obtain substantially lower scores, reflecting both ineffectiveness and lack of stealth.